 October 25, 2001

-While cryogenics has been around for awhile, alot of shops don't know how to use the process to their advantage.
+While cryogenics has been around for awhile, quite a few shops don't use the process to their advantage.
 Knowing a few basics may help your shop turn that around.

 Cryogenics is a branch of physics dealing with subzero, or deep-cold, treatment.

 Cryogenic treatment of metals is not a new process.
 However, its use as a method to improve tool wear characteristics is still considered to be a relatively new engineering field.
 The cryogenic process produces considerably longer wear life for most heat-treated tools or parts that are subject to wear and abrasion.

 The key factor for a stamping company or stamping tool expert is that this process should extend tooling life and greatly reduce the need to resharpen dies and downtime.